sourav0098/Pet_Website/README.md

 To avoid code repetition the code to call the API is in the class RequestManager.php.
 Just call the getRequest method with your specific query String.

+### Postman

+Import the PetFinder.postman_collection.json file to Postman to test the API.

 ## **Project Phase 3 - Database Design**